otrv4/otrv4/otrv4.md

 Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive, deniable, authenticated key exchange DAKE.

+### Requesting conversation with older OTR version

+Bob might respond to Alice's request or notify of willingness to start a conversation using OTRv3.
+If this is the case and Alice supports the version 3, the protocol falls back to OTRv3 [3].

 ### Version Advertisement

 OTR4 introduces mandatory version advertisement to resist version rollback.
 In